traefik/traefik/docs/user-guide/kv-config.md

 ## Upload the configuration in the Key-value store

 We should now fill the store with the Træfɪk global configuration, as we do with a [TOML file configuration](/toml).
-To do that, we can send the Key-value pairs via [curl commands](https://www.consul.io/intro/getting-started/kv.html) or via the [Web UI](https://www.consul.io/intro/getting-started/ui.html)
+To do that, we can send the Key-value pairs via [curl commands](https://www.consul.io/intro/getting-started/kv.html) or via the [Web UI](https://www.consul.io/intro/getting-started/ui.html).

+Hopefully, Træfɪk allows automation of this process using the `storeconfig` subcommand.
+Please refer to the [store Træfɪk configuration](/user-guide/kv-config/#store-configuration-in-key-value-store) section to get documentation on it.

-Here the toml configuration we would like to store in the Key-value Store  :
+Here is the toml configuration we would like to store in the Key-value Store  :

 ```toml
 logLevel = "DEBUG"